damianhakert/damianhakert.github.io/source/posts/2012-11-13-continuous-integration-server-from-gitlab.html.md

 2. Then you clone projects you want to test and setup test environment
 3. Next step is just add projects to GitLab CI via web UI
   ![Screenshot](/images/gitlab_ci_new_project.png)
-4. Add just copy HTTP POST url provided by GitLab CI to your GitLab web hooks
+4. Add just copy HTTP POST url provided by GitLab CI to your GitLab webhooks
   ![Screenshot](/images/gitlab_ci_project.png)
-5. When you push code to GitLab web hook will trigger CI to make a build
+5. When you push code to GitLab webhook will trigger CI to make a build

 [Source Code](https://github.com/gitlabhq/gitlab-ci)